The Cavador is a smart and athletic dog that should take relatively quickly to training.

 This dog needs plenty of daily activity to satisfy its physical needs.

-This dog does great with tricks, sports, and general exercise.
+This dog does well with tricks, sports, and general exercise.

 Owners will need to take extra time to care for this dog.